MicrosoftDocs/memdocs/sccm/core/plan-design/diagnostics/levels-of-diagnostic-usage-data-collection-1610.md

     -   Count of alerts that are configured for Endpoint Protection feature

-    - o	Advanced Threat Protection (ATP) Policies (count of policies and whether policies are deployed)
+    - 	Advanced Threat Protection (ATP) Policies (count of policies and whether policies are deployed)

 - **Migration:**